vaish1014/vaishu/Banking _BOt/README.md

 Ex Questions:

-1) What is meant by disease?
-2) Why do I need health insurance?
+1) Why do I need health insurance?
-3) Where can I get the list of hospitals extending the cash facility?
-4)  Why should I buy critical illness insurance?
-5) What is a Benefit policy?
+2) What is a Benefit policy?
-6) What are pre and post hospitalisations expenses?
-7) How do I renew my policy?
-8) Who all can be covered under the Family Floater Plan?
-9) I am an NRI.
-Can I invest in this plan?
-10) Can the policy be cancelled?
-11) Can I buy more than one policy?
-12) How do I activate a 'Dormant' Savings Account?
-13) What is the frequency of interest payout for a Savings Account?
-14) How do I change/Add my Mobile number?
-15) How long does the Standing instruction given will be valid?
-16) What is CIBIL?
-17) What is Pledge?
-18) Who can resolve my queries?
-19) What is pre-EMI interest?
-20) How is online investing more convenient?
+3) How is online investing more convenient?